TheBozzz34/Tello-GUI/README.md

     Real-time Video Streaming: View live video feed from the Tello drone camera within the GUI.
     Easy Control: Use intuitive controls to take off, land, move the drone, and adjust camera settings.
     Status Monitoring: Monitor the drone's battery level, flight time, and other essential parameters.
-    UDP Communication: Utilizes Boost.Asio for low-level UDP communication with the drone.

 Contributing